I Will Grow Out of Love

 "What kind of food is it?"
 I asked while we waited for the waiter to seat us.

 "Dunno.
 It's new and I thought you wouldn't mind trying it out with me."

-The waiter seated us towards the back and I shrugged out of my coat.
-"So, what do-" I stopped and enjoyed his fallen jaw.
+The waiter seated us towards the back, and I shrugged out of my cloak.
+"So, what do—" I stopped and enjoyed my companion's fallen jaw.
 "Yes, Mr. Wood?"

 "H-Holy…" He managed to take a big breath, but then his mouth hung open again.
 "I…"

 Ah, the perfect reaction.
 "I take it you mean to say that I look nice?"

 He nodded but then shook his head.
 "N-Nice… That's not quite the word I had in mind…"